qgan7125/PA-and-Section-Writeups/Section7-Sudoku-Writeup/README.md

 ## The Assignment
 Overview : Implement pieces of an recursive backtracking algorithm to complete the code to find a solution to a Sudoku puzzle.
-Push to enable Travis to check for correctness and answer the conceptual questions to show your SL.
+Upload to gradescope to check for correctness and answer the conceptual questions to show your SL.

 ### Part One - Decomposition